Illustrated postcard. Printed in England/The Regent Publishing Co Ltd.

 Learning the special symbolism of flowers became a popular pastime during the 1800s.
 Nearly all Victorian homes had, alongside the Bible, guidebooks for deciphering the “language,” although definitions shifted depending on the source.

-In the Victorian era, flowers were primarily used to deliver messages that couldn’t be spoken aloud.
+Following the protocol of Victorian-era etiquette, flowers were primarily used to deliver messages that couldn’t be spoken aloud.
 In a sort of silent dialogue, flowers could be used to answer “yes” or “no” questions.
 A “yes” answer came in the form of flowers handed over with the right hand; if the left hand was used, the answer was “no.”

 Plants could also express aversive feelings, such as the “conceit” of pomegranate or the “bitterness” of aloe.
 Similarly, if given a rose declaring “devotion” or an apple blossom showing “preference,” one might return to the suitor a yellow carnation to express “disdain.”

 How flowers were presented and in what condition was important.
 If the flowers were given upside down, then the idea being conveyed was the opposite of what was traditionally meant.
 How the ribbon was tied said something: Tied to the left, the flowers’ symbolism applied to the giver, whereas tied to the right, the sentiment was in reference to the recipient.
 And, of course, a wilted bouquet delivered an obvious message!

 More examples of plants and their associated human qualities during the Victorian era include bluebells and kindness, peonies and bashfulness, rosemary and remembrance, and tulips and passion.
 The meanings and traditions associated with flowers have certainly changed over time, and different cultures assign varying ideas to the same species, but the fascination with “perfumed words” persists just the same.

-See our list below for symbolic meanings of herbs, flowers, and other plants.
-(Please note: There are many meanings for flowers over the centuries; our chart below reflects mainly Victorian symbolism.)
+See our list below for meanings of herbs, flowers, and other plants.
+(Please note: Our chart below reflects mainly Victorian flower language.)